-Jane Russell Becomes a Redhead, Richard Egan Goes Platinum Blonde, Howard Hughes Leaves the Movie Business, and Jane Starts Her Own Production Company.
-It’s 1956’s The Revolt of Mamie Stover!
+Jane Russell Becomes a Redhead, Howard Hughes Leaves the Movies, & Jane Starts Her Own Production Company.
+It’s The Revolt of Mamie Stover.

 It’s 1941, and Mamie Stover is a beautiful lady of the night who’s just been banned from San Francisco for reasons we can only imagine.
 With a police escort, Mamie boards a freighter for Honolulu, where she hopes to make her dreams of great wealth and fortune come true.

-The only other passenger on the freighter is Jim Blair (Richard Egan), a writer who is immediately drawn to Mamie as inspiration for his current book.
+The only other passenger on the freighter is Jim Blair (Richard Egan), a writer who’s immediately drawn to Mamie as inspiration for his current book.

-We learn that Mamie is a small town girl from the wrong side of the tracks in Mississippi who never had much, besides her great beauty.
-Mamie is a likeable girl with a heart of gold, but her impoverished upbringing in a judgmental town led to an obsession with money: Mamie plans to become the wealthiest woman in Honolulu, and she’s going to do it on her own.
+We learn that Mamie is a small town girl from the wrong side of the tracks in Mississippi.
+Besides her great beauty, Mamie never had much.
+She’s a likeable girl with a heart of gold, but her impoverished upbringing in a judgmental town led to an obsession with money: Mamie plans to become the wealthiest woman in Honolulu, and she’s going to do it on her own.

-Mamie and Jim begin a shipboard romance, and Mamie is disappointed when Jim says their relationship must end in Honolulu, for he’s engaged to Annalee Johnson (Joan Leslie), a woman from the social circles Jim is supposed to associate with.
+Mamie and Jim begin a shipboard romance.
+Mamie is disappointed when Jim says their relationship must end in Honolulu, for he’s engaged to Annalee Johnson (Joan Leslie), a woman from the social circles Jim is supposed to associate with.

-Once they arrive in Honolulu, Mamie almost immediately begins working at The Bungalow, a dance hall (or is it more than that??!) on the wrong side of town run by the ruthless Bertha Parchman (Agnes Moorehead).
-All of Bertha’s…hostesses earn a 30% commission on dances, drinks sold, and…private conversations they have with patrons, so it’s a pretty good set up for Mamie, who quickly becomes The Bungalow’s main attraction.
-It’s not long before Mamie has saved up a nice bit of money.
+Once they arrive in Honolulu, Mamie almost immediately begins working at The Bungalow, a dance hall (it’s definitely more than a dance hall) on the wrong side of town run by the ruthless Bertha Parchman (Agnes Moorehead).
+All of Bertha’s…hostesses earn a 30% commission on dances, drinks sold, and…private conversations they have with patrons.
+It’s a pretty good set up for Mamie, who quickly becomes The Bungalow’s main attraction.
+And it’s not long before Mamie saves up a nice bit of money.

 The drawbacks of working at The Bungalow include Bertha’s stifling rules: hostesses must live at The Bungalow, they can’t have bank accounts (for tax purposes), they can’t have boyfriends, and they can’t be seen on the ritzy side of town or Waikiki Beach.
 If Bertha’s girls do any of these things, her right hand man Harry will come beat them up…